 SmartThings v3 offers a WiFi connection, so you don’t have to have your hub connected directly to your router.

 One advantage SmartThings used to have over Wink is battery backup.
 The version 2 hub comes with 4 AA batteries that can work up to 10 hours if the power is out.

 Wink doesn’t offer any power backup, and SmartThings v3 also dropped this feature as a cost-saving measure.
 Read our other article for more details comparing SmartThings v2 vs v3.
 Since most of your connected devices will go down if your power is out anyways, it makes sense why this feature is a lower priority.

-Otherwise, the hardware on Wink 2 vs SmartThings is very similar.
+Otherwise, the hardware on both hubs is very similar.
 Both hubs have small lights that can change colors to indicate the status.
 A 1-year warranty is included for each hub.
 If you want a smaller hub with WiFi, then SmartThings v3 may be the way to go, although you’ll want to get v2 if battery backup is a must-have.
 But if those factors aren’t important then this category may be a tie for you.

 Speed and Reliability

 We hooked up both SmartThings vs Wink hubs to a GE smart switch using Z-Wave.
 We could only have one hub hooked up at a time, but we recorded how fast the hubs were able to change the switch.
-The speed results of Wink 2 vs SmartThings are shown in the video at the top.
+The speed results are shown in the video at the top.